Whether you’re on the giving or receiving end of an act of kindness, there’s something about it that feels really good.

 We rely so much on communicating through text messages, social media and even email, but nothing can replace the experience of hearing your loved one laugh at your jokes or excitedly share their latest life updates.
 Call someone who’s special to you and let them know you’re thinking of them.

 Despite the challenges we’ve been facing, many of us still have so much to be grateful for, whether that be our health, jobs, the safety of our families or shelter.
 In many parts of the world, children and families are struggling, and the global COVID-19 pandemic has made things even harder.
 Give a gift from the World Vision Gift Catalogue

 and know that you’re helping improve life for a child, family and community in need.

 5. Shop small

 Supporting small businesses is more important than ever.
 Many small and independent businesses face an uncertain future in the coming months.
 Why not incorporate them into your shopping?
-Some ideas include: purchasing a gift card to a nearby salon or spa, shopping at a local farm, deli or bakery for dinner items, purchasing birthday or Christmas gifts from small online shops and checking out local handmade goods for sale on Facebook Marketplace.
+Some ideas include: purchasing a gift card to a nearby salon or spa, shopping at a local farm, deli or bakery for dinner items, purchasing gifts for birthdays or other occasions from small online shops, and checking out local handmade goods for sale on Facebook Marketplace.
 If you don’t have the funds to spend, you can still help by writing a 5-star review for your favourite local businesses.